arXiv/accessibility2024/source/presenters.md

 ![Alex Mendonça](../assets/profile/alex.jpeg){.mkd-img-left .mkd-img-profile alt='Alex Mendonça Photo'}
 Production and Publishing Coordinator, SciELO.

-During Alex's 17-year tenure at SciELO, he has co-led several significant strategies, including the transition from indexed journals to Open Science, as well as the implementation of Diversity, Equity, Inclusion and Accessibility (DEIA) policies.
+Alex brings expertise in organizational strategies in transitioning from indexed journals to open science, as well as the implementation of Diversity, Equity, Inclusion and Accessibility (DEIA) policies at SciELO.
 [Alex's LinkedIn Profile](https://www.linkedin.com/in/alex-mendon%C3%A7a/?originalSubdomain=br){target="_blank"}

 ---